 The constant miracle of beauty is the one thing that can wake you from the daze which the profusion of everyday beauty has lulled you into.
 ‘The mist of familiarity,’ as Shelley wrote, ‘obscures from us the wonder of our being.’
 The world spoils you with its never-ending, ever-changing shows of loveliness.

 The length of Cleopatra’s nose may not have changed the face of the earth, as Pascal claimed.
 But the curve of a lip may change your life, or at least make you live to rue that it failed to.

 We should be gladdened by the indifferent sky with its azure bounty and its shifting theatre of clouds.
 But we won’t lift our eyes from the crawling miseries and cravings of this blighted earth.
 The crystal heaven has nothing that I want, besides a lofty peace.
 So I fuss and bustle through the world, blinded to all its glory by all my greed to grab my slice of it.
 The only beauty that we care for is the beauty that we own or hope to make our own.

 Beauty is a rare visitor from the realm of being to our world of time and becoming.
 It has no sooner entered our corrupting atmosphere than it starts to sicken and decay.

 We have a disgusting propensity for manufacturing ugliness where there was once beauty, and a charming gift for reclaiming small pockets of beauty from the encroaching ugliness.

 ‘All our tastes,’ as Lamartine said, ‘are but reminiscences.’
-This present angel shape subjugates you now as it brings back its lost twin from the past, and prefigures one which will someday captivate you by recalling this one here in front of you.
+This present angel shape subjugates you now because it brings back its lost twin from the past.
+And it prefigures one which will someday captivate you by recalling this one here in front of you.
 Beauty is old wine in new skins.